NVIDIA/aistore/docs/configuration.md

 For the most part, commands to view and update (CLI, cluster, node) configuration can be found [here](/docs/cli/config.md).

-The [same document](docs/cli/config.md) also contains a brief theory of operation, command descriptions, numerous usage examples, and more.
+The [same document](docs/cli/config.md) also contains a brief theory of operation, command descriptions, numerous usage examples and more.

 > **Important:** as an input, CLI accepts both plain text and JSON-formatted values.
 For the latter, make sure to embed the (JSON value) argument into single quotes, e.g.: